 But even if it doesn’t, I think I need to see Ohio 87 and Pymatuning again, on a bicycle or aboard Terra Nova.
 Either way, I know Steve will be there.

-1 — It means “in passing.”
+1 — It literally does translate to “in passing.”
 Phonetically, it’s pronounced “on pass-on,” in case you were wondering.

 2 — Hence Wargo’s inclusion in a motorcycle-travel blog, though he himself did not ride a motorcycle.
 He’s mentioned elsewhere in Motorcycle Days, and I printed out and mailed him a couple of the travel stories since he disdained computers and was not online.